Azure/azure-db-benchmarking/cosmos/sql/tools/java/ycsb/chaos/network-faults/outage/recipes/create-outage/README.md

-# Create workload with network outage
+# Create workload with network outage with Multi-Master

 This recipe encapsulates a create only workload that executes for 20-25 minutes.
 Around 5 minutes into the execution a regional outage is simulated by dropping all the packets bound to the specified region.
 The client/SDK marks the region as unavailable for writes and retries the create operations on the next available region if "Multi-region Writes" is enabled for the account.
 For accounts with "Multi-region Writes" disabled the create operations fail.
 Once the packet drops end, approximately in 5 minutes, all the requests get routed to the primary region.